dameness/find-a-friend-api/README.md

 - [x] All the filters for pets, except for the city, are optional

-- [x] An organization that logs in can access the application as and admin
+- [x] An organization that logs in can access the application as an admin